jbranchaud/splitting-atoms/README.md

 There are a number of ways to contribute to this project:

+- What are the sections, topics, and guides that are missing?
+There should still be lots of them, so open up some issues and send pull requests!

 - If you are excited about Atom and have already started digging into it and hacking on it, then you are just the person we need to contribute to this community-built, community-driven guide.
 Write about your experience tinkering